 6.1.
-A Story and its Telling-Fabula and Sujet
+A story and its telling-fabula and sujet

-Narrative is one of the most important and fundamental ways of sharing knowledge and ideas.
+Narrative is one of the most important and fundamental way of sharing knowledge and ideas.
 It is the basis not only of arts like literature and cinema, but also of history, journalism, and the entire institution of academic authorship.
-It is the idea that information can be conveyed as a story, that the same essential story can be told in different ways, and that how that story is told impacts how it is perceived and understood.
+It is the idea that information can be conveyed as a story that the same essential story can be told in different ways, and that how that story is told impacts how it is perceived and understood.